Keren Association Limited

 Overview

 KEREN ASSOCIATION LIMITED is a well-established UK grant-making charity founded in 1961 and registered with the Charity Commission (No. 313119).
-Operating as a private company limited by guarantee without share capital, the organization maintains significant financial resources with long-term investments that generated approximately £1.48 million in investment returns in 2024.
-Despite having income of £3.5 million in 2024, the charity distributed over £14 million in charitable activities, drawing on its substantial reserves to support its mission.
+Operating as a private company limited by guarantee without share capital, the organisation maintains significant financial resources.
+In 2024, the charity had an income of £3,530,634 but distributed over £14 million in charitable activities, indicating substantial financial reserves.

-The charity operates internationally across England, Wales, Belgium, Israel, and the United States, with a focus on advancing the Orthodox Jewish faith and supporting general charitable purposes recognized by English law.
-Based in North London, the organization serves the Orthodox Jewish community through a combination of educational grants and broader institutional support.
+The charity operates internationally across the United Kingdom, Belgium, Israel, and the United States, with a focus on supporting charitable purposes recognised by English law, particularly within the Orthodox Jewish community.
+Based in North London, the organisation serves the Orthodox Jewish community through a combination of educational support and broader institutional grants.
 The charity maintains 8 trustees who serve without remuneration and operates through trustee discretion rather than a public application process.

 Funding Priorities